-If you have an Optional<T> field or parameter that needs validation, add the @UnwrapValidatedValue annotation on it.
-This makes the type contained within the Optional constrained.
+If an entity, field, or parameter is not required, it can be wrapped in an Optional<T>, but the inner value can still be constrained with the @UnwrapValidatedValue annotation.
 If the Optional is absent, then the constraints are not applied.

-Note: Be careful when using constraints with \Param annotations with Optional<String> types as there is a subtle, but important distinction between null and empty.
+Note: Be careful when using constraints with Param annotations on Optional<String> parameters as there is a subtle, but important distinction between null and empty.
 If a client requests bar?q=, q will evaluate to Optional.of("").
 If you want q to evaluate to Optional.absent() in this situation, change the type to NonEmptyStringParam

-Note: Param types such as IntParam and NonEmptyStringParam can also be constrained if annotated with @UnwrapValidatedValue
+Note: Param types such as IntParam and NonEmptyStringParam can also be constrained.